zang-cloud/zang-python/README.rst

 First a configuration object must be created by using ``Configuration`` class.

-Normally you'll want to just enter your Zang Platform Account ``sid`` and ``authToken``, but you can also define a base API URL.
+Normally you'll want to just enter your Avaya CPaaS Platform Account ``sid`` and ``authToken``, but you can also define a base API URL.

 Next you'll have to create a connector by using ``ConnectorFactory``.